-29 Copywriting Portfolio Examples + What to Include & How to Build Yours
+29 Copywriting Portfolio Examples & How to Build Yours

-In this post, we’ll show you 29 real copywriting portfolio examples.
-This will give you a good idea of what they usually look like, and a chance to get inspired.
+In this post, we’ll show you 29 real copywriting portfolio examples to give you a good idea of what they usually look like.
 Through these examples, you will learn what makes a copywriter portfolio great, and in the end, we’ll show you how to build one using a copywriting portfolio builder tool.

 Copywriting portfolio examples